ahgroup/DSAIRM/README.md

 ## Further information
 The vignette provides additional details about the different ways the package can be used.
 For feedback, bug reports etc., use the packages' github site https://github.com/ahgroup/DSAIRM

+## Contributors
+This R package is developed and maintained by [Andreas Handel](http://handelgroup.publichealth.uga.edu/).
+The following individuals have made contributions to this package: Sina Solaimanpour, Henok Woldu.